Well, I took the plunge.

 So cyclescheme / biketowork what is it?

 Basically, you can buy a bike (using a certificate), well technically you are hiring the bike, and the cost of the bike comes out of your salary at gross level.
 Which apparently means that you pay less tax and so over the time period agreed you make a saving.

 Now I have to be honest, I have said apparently because I’m not 100% sure how this works or if it does actually do what it says on the tin, I guess we’ll find out together.

-I have chosen a bike and accessories which comes to £780, I will pay 12 monthly installments of £65 which will come to the full amount of £780 BUT apparently the savings based on my tax will be £249.
+I have chosen a bike and accessories which comes to £780, I will pay 12 monthly instalments of £65 which will come to the full amount of £780 BUT apparently, the savings based on my tax will be £249.